killerqueen2007/IXL-Fake-Completion-Page-Bookmark/README.md

-# How to Use This, CODE DOES NOT WORK AT THIS TIME
+# How to Use This

 This code is designed for **Safari** and **Google Chrome**.